hannesmann/cloud-native-app-simulator-wiki/Development-Environment.md

 ## Introduction

-Cloud-Native-App-Simulator is an open source microservice benchmark suite for generating complete implementations of more generic architectural patterns for microservices.
+HydraGen is an open source microservice benchmark generator that allows generating complete implementations of more generic architectural patterns for microservices.

 ## Development Enviornment
 This document helps you get started developing code for Cloud-Native-App-Simulator.
 If you follow this guide and find a problem, please take a few minutes to update this page.

-The Cloud-Native-App-Simulator build system is designed to run with minimal dependencies:
+HydraGen's build system is designed to run with minimal dependencies:
 - kind
 - docker
 - git